School safety officer charged with murder in death of young woman that sparked uproar

 “This case really illustrates the importance of holding public officials accountable,” Gascón said during a news conference Wednesday.

-Although murder convictions for police officers are still relatively unusual, recent emblematic cases, like former police officer Derek Chauvin, who was convicted in Floyd’s the death, reflect a shift in prosecution of law enforcement, some experts argue.
+Although murder convictions for police officers are still relatively unusual, recent emblematic cases, like former police officer Derek Chauvin, who was convicted in Floyd’s death, reflect a shift in prosecution of law enforcement, some experts argue.

-“Traditionally, convictions of police officers were highly unusual because officers were not charged in the first place, as prosecutors and officers were usually aligned, which would often get in the middle the process,” Mark Osler, professor of law at the University of St. Thomas in Minneapolis said in an interview Thursday.
+“Traditionally, convictions of police officers were highly unusual because officers were not charged in the first place, as prosecutors and officers were usually aligned, which would often get in the middle the process,” Mark Osler, a law professor at the University of St. Thomas in Minneapolis said in an interview Thursday.
 “That is changing.”

-Andrew Guthrie Ferguson, professor at the American University College of Law, said a murder charge is appropriate in this case, given that the officer violated school policy and shot at unarmed individuals who where leaving the scene.
+Andrew Guthrie Ferguson, a professor at the American University College of Law, said a murder charge is appropriate in this case, given that the officer violated school policy and shot at unarmed individuals who where leaving the scene.

 Whatever the final conviction is, the murder charge also sends a message.